 Start Yerevan *Regineh Hotel or similar*

-Today is a long, but fascinating day.
-First we visit the Matenadaran, Armenia’s ancient manuscripts library, an imposing building at the top of Yerevan’s grandest avenue.
-Leaving the capital we drive to the monastery of Khor Virap, one of the holiest sites in in the country, with stunning views of Mount Ararat.
+Today is a long but fascinating day.
+First, we visit the Matenadaran (Armenia’s ancient manuscripts library) which is an imposing building at the top of Yerevan’s grandest avenue.
+Leaving the capital we drive to the monastery of Khor Virap, one of the holiest sites in the country, with stunning views of Mount Ararat.
 Our second stop is in Areni village where the finest Armenian wine is produced.
 Here we visit a vineyard and have a tasting.
 The next stop is Noravank, where, after lunch we visit the monastery (a masterpiece of the 13th century architect Momik) dramatically located in the canyon.
 Afterwards we journey for approx. 3hrs to the small town of Goris where we stay the night. *Diana Hotel or similar*

 The day starts with taking one of the world’s longest cable cars to visit the Tatev Monastery, perched on the edge of the Vorotan Canyon.
 On our return, it's a two-hour drive on part of the ancient Silk Road, where we stop for a lunch break then drive on for another hour up to the well-preserved 14th century Selim caravanserai.
 From here we continue to the top of the pass where the landscape changes, before descending to the blue water of Lake Sevan.
 We make a stop at Noraduz to see the 'forest' of khachkars (cross-stones which incorporate both Pagan and Christian symbols) before continuing to our hotel on the shores of the lake, the largest in the Caucasus and known as Armenia's 'seaside'.
 The lake is volcanic and lies at an altitude of 1950m reflecting the sky like a mirror and changing colour throughout the day. *Bohemian Resort Hotel or similar*